 Many of the detailed considerations for operational procedures listed in the IALA guidance may not be relevant to inland waters.
 However, the need for operational guidance is of equal importance to Inland VTS personnel and the principle of setting out operational procedures should be followed and the basic principles of the IALA guidelines adapted as appropriate and suitable objectives set.

+IALA Guideline G1089 expands further on how to provide a VTS.
+Particular note should be made of the further explanation given on the purpose of a VTS in the provision of timely and relevant information, the monitoring and managing of vessel traffic and responding to developing situations.
+The close confines of many inland waterways and the ability to maintain a comprehensive traffic image may result in a more limited ability to respond to developing situations.
+Nevertheless, as long as the possibility exists that such interaction might be necessary, then it is important that Inland VTS personnel are appropriately trained and certified for such interventions.

 While decision support tools may differ, the use of decision support tools is likely to be of similar value to an Inland VTS as it is to a VTS in coastal waters and port/harbour areas and the IALA guidance of equal relevance.

 Where an inland waterway is managed by multiple Inland VTS centres, coordination between adjacent Inland VTS centres or sub-centres is essential.